Predicting House Prices Case Study

 Cluster Analysis:

 A cluster analysis groups data points into “clusters.”
 Comparing these new groups could reveal new patterns and relationships.
+This method was used because we want to look at all data attributes, not just the variables previously explored.

 The cluster analysis yielded four distinct price groups: